siteservices/libui.sh/README.md

 lib/sh/libui -i <COMMONROOT>
 ```

+Notes:

-Notes: To include all of the regression tests, use `libui -I` (Install With
+To include all of the regression tests, use the `-I` option flag (Install With
-Tests) instead of `libui -i` (Install).
-Also, the provided \<COMMONROOT\> path
+Tests) instead of the `-i` option flag (Install).

-must be writable by the user performing the installation.
+When installing, the provided \<COMMONROOT\> path must be writable by the user
+performing the installation.

 ## Post Installation